 Coconut Cream Eggs

-When finished, I refrigerate the eggs and pack either in airtight containers or white craft store boxes (tied with a pretty ribbon) for gift giving.
+When finished, I refrigerate the eggs and pack them in airtight containers or white craft store boxes (tied with a pretty ribbon) for gift giving.
 We like to eat the eggs cold; some people prefer them room temperature.
 Either way, they are delicious!

-- 1 8-ounce package cream cheese, room temperature
+- 1 (8-ounce) package cream cheese, room temperature

-- 1/4 pound (1 stick) butter, room temperature
+- 8 tablespoons (1 stick) butter, room temperature (I use salted butter)

 - 1 teaspoon vanilla

-- 1/4 teaspoon salt
+- 1/4 teaspoon kosher salt

-- 1 14-ounce bag flaky coconut
+- 1 (14-ounce) bag flaky coconut

-- 1 2-pound bag confectioner’s sugar
+- 1 (2-pound) bag confectioner’s sugar

-- When ready to roll into eggs, I like to slice into evenly-sized squares and roll in a circular shape.
-Since I make my peanut butter candy in egg shapes, this is a good way to distinguish the two.
+- When ready to roll into eggs or rounds: To make uniformly sized candy, cut the block into long slices and then into squares.
+Next, roll the filling into a ball and flatten into a circular shape or egg, as desired.
+(Since I make my peanut butter candy in egg shapes, I make these round in order to distinguish between the two.
 On occasion, I have made them both in egg shapes and have drizzled a little white chocolate over the top of the coconut eggs to tell the difference.
-Do whatever you like best.
+You could also dip one variety in milk chocolate and the other in dark.
+Do whatever you like best.)
 As you roll, place the eggs on a parchment-lined baking sheet.
-When finished, you may refrigerate overnight or until ready to dip them in the chocolate.
+When finished, wrap well in plastic wrap and refrigerate overnight (or even several days) or until ready to dip them in the chocolate.

-- If you want to try tempering chocolate: I used to buy the melting chocolate that didn’t need to be tempered.
-Now I buy the kind that does.
-The only risk you run if you don’t temper it properly is that the chocolate looks a little streaky.
+- If you wish to use chocolate that requires tempering: First, if you purchase the standard melting wafers–Wilbur makes exceptional melting chocolate–there is no need to temper them.
+Wilbur also sells a higher grade chocolate, sold in block form, which must be tempered.
+The only risk you run if you don’t temper it properly is that the chocolate may look a little streaky.
 It will still taste fabulous.
-What I do, however, is melt small amounts at a time–maybe 8 ounces–in a double boiler.
+What I do, however, is melt a portion of the chocolate–maybe 8 ounces–in a double boiler.
 Then turn the heat off and add about a quarter cup (no need to measure, just a small handful) of chopped chocolate and stir it in.
 This brings the temperature back down which is how it tempers.
 I turn the heat back on when I need to add more chocolate or if I get sidetracked and the chocolate cools too much and starts to thicken.
-Repeat the process as needed, adding a little more chopped chocolate after the bigger chunks are melted.
+Repeat the process as needed until all of the eggs are dipped.